Some posts contain compensated links. Please read this disclaimer for more info.

 The Episcopal Complex area that was proposed to be included in the list of UNESCO World Heritage Sites in Croatia lies in the historic heart of Zadar.
 This is a popular attraction in Zadar, located within the Old Town.

-It comprises a number of historic buildings, including the iconic Roman Forum with its temple ruins; the Archaeological Museum; and the Episcopal Complex itself, which consists of the St. Donatus Church, the Cathedral of St. Anastasia and the Archbishop’s Palace, among various other structures.
+It comprises several historic buildings, including the iconic Roman Forum with its temple ruins; the Archaeological Museum; and the Episcopal Complex itself, which consists of the St. Donatus Church, the Cathedral of St. Anastasia, and the Archbishop’s Palace, among various other structures.

 Historical-Town Planning Ensemble Of Ston

 Ston is a superb day trip from Dubrovnik, a collection of various cultural sites that, together, vie to be recognized as world heritage.
 And they do have a lot going for them.
-The area is famous for its extensive fortified town walls, but also its salt pans, historic villages, and natural areas.
+The area is famous for its extensive fortified town walls and its salt pans, historic villages, and natural areas.

-Inhabited for thousands of years, the Ston area is a great example of how people influence, manage, change and preserve a landscape, all the while co-existing with other natural beings.
+Inhabited for thousands of years, the Ston area is an excellent example of how people influence, manage, change and preserve a landscape while co-existing with other natural beings.
 It’s this long history of inhabitation and a wealth of cultural heritage that makes this a strong contender to become one of the newest UNESCO World Heritage Sites in Croatia.

-An ancient fortified town on Cres Island, Lubenice’s roots lie an amazing 4,000 years in the past.
+An ancient fortified town on Cres Island, Lubenice’s roots lie a fantastic 4,000 years in the past.
 Historically, it used to be a very strategic town, referred to in ancient times as Hibernitia (a winter settlement).
-Its ancient roots are proven by several archaeological finds, including a sarcophagus, Egyptian inscriptions and several other objects such as amphora, jewelry, and coins.
-It remained an important village well after the decline of the Roman Empire, into the Middle Ages and modern times.
+Several archaeological finds have proven their ancient roots, including a sarcophagus, Egyptian inscriptions, and several other objects such as amphora, jewelry, and coins.
+It remained a critical village well after the Roman Empire’s decline, into the Middle Ages and modern times.

 Nowadays, Lubenice is a small local village with about 40 buildings and no more than 30 permanent inhabitants.
-It’s its millennia-long history and several architectural attractions, however, that make it a great destination and a logical inclusion on the tentative list of UNESCO World Heritage Sites in Croatia.
+However, its millennia-long history and several architectural attractions make it a great destination and a logical inclusion on the tentative list of UNESCO World Heritage Sites in Croatia.

 Varazdin – Historic Nucleus And Old Town (Castle)

 Another fascinating place that might one day be world heritage is the historic old town of Varazdin.
-This gorgeous Old Town is extraordinary in the sense that it features a collection of buildings of various ages, including medieval, renaissance and baroque.
-The proposed site includes the previously fortified inner town, the wide moat surrounding it and the fortified Old Town, sometimes also referred to as the Castle.
+This gorgeous Old Town is extraordinary because it features a collection of buildings of various ages, including medieval, renaissance, and baroque.
+The proposed site includes the previously fortified inner town, the wide moat surrounding it, and the fortified Old Town sometimes referred to as the Castle.

 Varazdin is an architectural gem.
-Even when compared to other, larger and more famous towns and cities in the region, it firmly holds its ground.
-Particularly the Old Town, originating as a stone fortress in the 12th century and being transformed over and over again during the centuries, is exceptionally well-preserved.
+Even when compared to other, larger, and more famous towns and cities in the region, it firmly holds its ground.
+Particularly the Old Town, originating as a stone fortress in the 12th century and being transformed repeatedly during the centuries, is exceptionally well-preserved.